 Firstly, they buy Telstra’s copper network (and this funding is very vague in the opposition plan).

 Telstra can’t believe their luck that anyone is stupid enough to buy their ageing rotting copper that has been in the ground for up to 80 years, and has NOT been proactively maintained for the last ten years or so on the basis it’s likely to be replaced.
 This is a ticking time bomb in maintenance costs which the coalition NBN would have to absorb.
 The last figures I found showed that proper maintenance of the copper would entail upwards of $1b per year (and rising).
 This is an ongoing cost which the government NBN just does not have. (and age).

 Secondly, the coalition relies on building nodes throughout the suburbs.

 These are fridge size cabinets on every street corner which require separate electricity supply, and are likely to be visually unappealing for many (see http://www.smh.com.au/it-pro/government-it/nbn-street-cabinets-hideous-20130411-2hoka.html).
 The government plan will also require nodes as switching stations; however, these nodes will be small briefcase sized pillars which do not require any power supply or back up battery.
 In short, the installation and running costs of the coalition nodes are magnitudes higher than the government plan.

 The requirement for power to the coalition nodes also decreases the reliability of the network in the case of major catastrophe.
-In the aforementioned Brisbane floods, it is likely that the Government NBN would have continued to function for the most part, while the coalition NBN would have almost certainly gone down in flooded areas (and require considerable effort to bring back up).
+In the aforementioned Brisbane floods, it is likely that the Government NBN would have continued to function for the most part, while (and require considerable effort to bring back up).